a short story by Jonathan Field

 My first week there, Mo and Tony jointly agreed to toss the manager, neither of them sure they commanded the woman's singular loyalty.
 That same afternoon, a huge Belgian wandered in with a suitcase looking for work.
 Antoine.
 Early fifties.
 Gucci shoes on his feet.
 Foreign Legion scowl on his face.
 A booming voice and a pair of eyes that could gaze in two directions simultaneously.
 He introduces himself as a victim of a recent business betrayal.
 He's not happy but he's alive.
 Even more apparent, he's a giant who projects menace.
 Mo hires him immediately.

 When he's not yelling, Antoine sits in a corner sipping from his own bottle of cognac and listening to elevator music.
 Sometimes he throws a wink at Mo's 18-year-old stepdaughter, Lillith, a gorgeous, tall carafe of dark kosher wine.
-But Antoine clearly just scares Lillith,.
+But Antoine clearly just scares Lillith.
 Catching him staring at her one day, she drops her cup of coffee and flees to the bathroom.
-For a moment, Antoine looks crushed, then shrugs off and closes his eyes.
+For a moment, Antoine looks crushed, then shrugs it, sits back in his chair, and closes his eyes.
 After that, he ignores Lillith, too.
 In truth, all he wants to do is sleep.
 After 20 years of managing some of the most demanding houses between Antwerp and San Francisco, Antoine is on an infuriated quest for peace.

 The week after he convinces Mo to avoid wasting money on busboys or runners, Antoine convinces Mo to hire an extremely opinionated Parisian waiter.
 They pay Little Louie a draw.
 As the manager and the owner see it, the presence of a genuine Frenchman near the kitchen is certain to keep Tony perpetually insecure.
 This, in turn, leads Tony to hire Cid, a former maitre d' from Spain.
 Cid talks a lot and tells miles of harmless jokes.
 In other words, like most restaurant hosts, he's totally useless.
 Antoine promptly nicknames him "Blah-Blah-Blah."
 The name takes.
 Supposedly a born-again Christian, the Castilian proudly declares himself "too humble to care."
 In truth, Tony has promised that "once things settle," he'll fire Antoine and give Blah-Blah-Blah his job.